Registries & Trials

 To support its continuing efforts to enhance patient care, the Society strongly encourages its members to participate in research and clinical trials.
 The Society has served and will continue to serve as a sponsor/co-sponsor of registries/trials, when deemed appropriate.
 Links to information on additional registries and clinical trials, as well as resources designed to assist surgeons interested in participating in such efforts, are listed below.

+Background.
 The Nipple Sparing Mastectomy Registry (NSMR) has been designed to facilitate compiling information on metrics utilized, techniques utilized, aesthetic outcomes, as well as oncologic outcomes of the Nipple Sparing Mastectomy.
-The registry will aim to provide a large prospective collection of data points specifically gathered to provide evidence based medicine on outcome measures and metrics utilized for the nipple sparing mastectomy.
+The registry aims to provide a large prospective collection of data points specifically gathered to provide evidence-based medicine on outcome measures and metrics utilized for the nipple sparing mastectomy.
 This is a non-randomized, multicenter, prospective registry based within the Society’s Mastery of Breast Surgery Program.
-Note: This registry is closed for new recruitment.

 Background.
 More than 20% of patients undergoing initial breast-conserving surgery (BCS) for cancer require reoperation.
 To address this concern, the American Society of Breast Surgeons (ASBrS) endorsed 10 processes of care (tools) in 2015 to be considered by surgeons to de-escalate reoperations.
 In a planned follow-up, we sought to determine which tools were associated with fewer reoperations.
 View full publications: